+Intellectual disability involves impairments of general mental abilities that affect a person’s cognitive and adaptive behaviour.
 Approximately 2 per cent of all children have an intellectual disability.
-There are varying degrees of intellectual disability ranging from mild to profound, with the majority of children being in the mild range.
+American Psychiatric Association.
+(2014).
+Diagnostic and statistical manual of mental disorders (5th ed.)
+Washington, DC: American Psychiatric ...continue This is a lifelong disability of varying degrees ranging from mild to profound, with the majority (about 85%) of those diagnosed being in the mild range.
 This ebooklet is tailored primarily to working with children who have an intellectual disability in the mild to moderate range.

-For example, by the end of their formal schooling, older adolescents with a mild intellectual disability may only acquire academic and social skills similar to that of Year 6 or Year 7 children while those with a moderate intellectual disability may only acquire academic and social skills similar to that of Year 2 or Year 3 children.
-An intellectual disability has significant lifelong implications for these children and their parents.
+While a diagnosis of intellectual disability is not time-bound, onset must begin during the developmental period (between birth and 18 years of age) and involve significant deficits in cognitive and adaptive functioning.
+By the end of formal schooling, older adolescents with a mild intellectual disability may only acquire academic and social skills similar to most Year 6 or 7 children, while those with a moderate intellectual disability may only acquire academic and social skills similar to most Year 2 or 3 children.
+An intellectual disability has lifelong implications for the children, their parents/carers and family.

 How are children diagnosed with an intellectual disability?

-A psychologist diagnoses children with an intellectual disability.
-The psychologist will administer standardised tests of both intelligence and adaptive behaviour.
-Adaptive behaviour refers to the skills required to operate effectively, safely, and independently in daily living.
-The outcomes of these assessments are examined in relation to children’s same-aged peers.
+An intellectual disability is diagnosed by a psychologist who will administer standardised tests of intelligence and adaptive behaviour.
+The outcomes of these assessments are examined in relation to same-aged peers.

 To be diagnosed with an intellectual disability, children must have the following: